PeptidePros

 Oxytocin

-Also known as: OXT
+Also known as OXT

 Well-studied neuropeptide with extensive human research on social/emotional processing.
 Prescription product.